flintlib/flint/doc/source/fmpz_poly.rst

 :type:`fmpz_poly_t` or its coefficient data directly, but make use of the functions designed for this purpose, detailed below.

-Functions in :type:`fmpz_poly` do all the memory management for the user.
+Functions in ``fmpz_poly`` do all the memory management for the user.
 One does not need to specify the maximum length or number of limbs per coefficient in advance before using a polynomial object.
 FLINT reallocates space automatically as the computation proceeds, if more space is required.
 Each coefficient is also managed separately, being resized as needed, independently of the other coefficients.

 Types, macros and constants
 -------------------------------------------------------------------------------